For cPanel & WHM version 68

 To add a a cPanel & WHM or cPanel DNSONLY server to the DNS cluster, perform the following steps:

 Select the server type from the Backend Type menu.

 To enable DNS clustering with SoftLayer or VPS.NET, you must first obtain an API username and key from VPS.net or SoftLayer.
 Then, choose SoftLayer or VPS.NET from the Type menu.

 - Click Configure.
 The cPanel DNS Remote Configuration interface will appear.

 - Enter the hostname or IP address of the nameserver that you wish to link in the Remote cPanel & WHM DNS host text box.

 - Enter the WHM username for the nameserver in the Remote server username text box.

-Enter the nameserver's remote access key or API token in the Remote server access hash text box.
+Enter the nameserver's API token hash or remote access key in the Remote server access hash text box.